-In addition to saving money, converting to LED streetlight bulbs would reduce the City's emissions by 80 metric tons of CO3 annually.
+In addition to saving money, converting to LED streetlight bulbs would reduce the City's emissions by 80 metric tons of CO2 annually.

-- Conduct energy audits on City buildings on a regular basis, or when monthly energy use in a building increases. - Require LEED certification or adopt the 2016 State of Montana high-performance building standards for all newly constructed City-owned buildings. - Track monthly energy use in City buildings and issue reports that compare current use to historical data. - Install real-time energy management dashboards in major City facilities.
-Studies show that real-time energy monitors can reduce energy consumption by an average of 5-10%.7
+- Conduct energy audits on City buildings on a regular basis, or when monthly energy use in a building increases. - Adopt the 2015 State of Montana highperformance building standards for all newly constructed City-owned buildings.
+The school district could also adopt these standards and apply them to the construction of the new Muldown Elementary School. - Track monthly energy use in City buildings and issue reports that compare current use to historical data. - Install real-time energy management dashboards in major City facilities.
+Studies show that real-time energy monitors can reduce energy consumption by an average of 5-10%.